Russia–Turkey relations: Normalisation of ties and beyond: 2016–present

-The process of normalisation of ties between the two countries was started in June 2016 with Recep Erdoğan expressing regret to Putin for the downing of the Russian warplane.
-Putin and Erdoğan held a telephone conversation on 29 June which was described as being productive by Russian and Turkish government officials.
+The process of normalisation of ties between the two countries was started in June 2016, with Erdoğan expressing regret to Putin for the downing of the Russian warplane.
+Putin and Erdoğan held a telephone conversation on 29 June, which was described as being productive by Russian and Turkish government officials.
 The Russian government later lifted the travel restrictions on Russian citizens visiting Turkey and ordered normalisation of trade ties.

-On 9 August 2016, the countries′ leaders held a meeting in St Petersburg, Russia, which was described by a commentator as a ″clear-the-air summit″ — the first time the pair met since the fallout over the Russian fighter jet downing by the Turkish air force as well as Erdoğan's first trip abroad since the failed coup attempt in Turkey.
+On 9 August 2016, the countries′ leaders held a meeting in Saint Petersburg, Russia, which was described by a commentator as a ″clear-the-air summit″ — the first time the pair met since the fallout over the downing of a Russian fighter jet by the Turkish air force, as well as Erdoğan's first trip abroad since the 2016 Turkish coup attempt.
 The BBC commented that the summit, at which Erdoğan thanked Putin for his swift support during the coup attempt, ″unnerved the West″.

-Following the assassination of Russian ambassador to Turkey Andrei Karlov on 19 December 2016, the countries′ leaders sought to contain any possible damage to relations between the two countries.
+Following the assassination of the Russian ambassador to Turkey, Andrei Karlov, on 19 December 2016, the countries′ leaders sought to contain any possible damage to relations between the two countries.
 In December 2016, the two countries initiated the Astana peace talks on Syria peace settlement, subsequently, along with Iran, agreeing to create de-escalation zones in Syria.

-On 9 February 2017 Russian air strike kills three Turkish soldiers by mistake.
+On 9 February 2017, a Russian air strike in Syria killed three Turkish soldiers by mistake.

-On 31 May 2017, Russia lifted most of the sanctions it had imposed on Turkey, which includes lifted restrictions on Turkish companies operating in Russia and ended a ban on employing Turkish workers in the country.
+On 31 May 2017, Russia lifted most of the sanctions it had imposed on Turkey, which included lifting restrictions on Turkish companies operating in Russia and ending a ban on employing Turkish workers in the country.
 It also ended an embargo on a range of Turkish imports.
 President Putin also restored a bilateral agreement on visa-free movement between the two countries.

 During Putin's visit to Ankara at the end of September 2017, the Turkish and Russian presidents said they agreed to closely cooperate on ending Syria's civil war.
 Vladimir Putin's visit to Ankara in December that year was the third face-to-face meeting between the countries′ leaders in less than a month and their seventh in a year.